nashare/100_Days_Of_Frontend_Interview_Questions/README.md

      // Redirect to a new page and replace the current page in the browser history window.location.replace("https://www.example.com");
      ```
+     Usually, just setting window.location.href is sufficient for most redirection needs.
+However, if you specifically want to prevent the user from going back to the original page using the "back" button, then window.location.replace() is the more appropriate choice.

 # Day 40